A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Collision-Inclusive Estimation and Control

-which guarantees an exponential convergence rate with the convergence rate $\beta$, defined by the heuristic variables of the vector field, matching the intuition given in Section~\ref{paragraph:vector-field}.
+which guarantees an exponential convergence rate with the convergence rate $\beta$, defined by the heuristic variables of the vector field, matching the intuition given { when introducing the vector field}.

-\paragraph{Computational Complexity} Since this procedure runs at each controller iteration on modest onboard hardware, efficiency is a key design goal.
+\paragraph{Computational Complexity:} Since this procedure runs at each controller iteration on modest onboard hardware, efficiency is a key design goal.
 The most computationally expensive task is finding the nearest point on the path, with a linear complexity $\mathcal{O}(n)$ in the number of discrete points sampled $n$ in the initial step.
-For highly nonlinear paths, $n$ may be large, but for practical paths--like splines, low-order polynomials, or trigonometric functions--a small, constant $n$ suffices, therefore reducing the overall complexity to $\mathcal{O}(1)$.
+For highly nonlinear paths, $n$ may be large, but for practical paths---like splines, low-order polynomials, or trigonometric functions---a small, constant $n$ suffices, therefore reducing the overall complexity to $\mathcal{O}(1)$. { On the hardware used in this work (see Section \ref{sec:hw}) the chain to trigger the recovery maneuver is executed in a single logical cycle, i.e., in \SI{2}{\milli\second}, allowing the system to respond to a collision within the \mbox{same time}.}